-In our teaching clinic we primarily use acupuncture to treat patients.
-However, in our specialist clinic acupuncture is often combined with other treatment techniques.
+In our Teaching Clinic we primarily use acupuncture.
+However, in our Specialist Clinic we offer a wide range of different treatments.
 A short introduction to these treatments has been provided below.

-Acupuncture is a treatment in Chinese medicine.
-Fine needles are inserted at certain sites in the body for therapeutic or preventative purposes.
-The theory behind acupuncture treatment is that the healthy functioning of the body is governed by the flow of “Qi” through a system of channels under the skin.
-When this flow of qi is impaired, illness occurs.
+Acupuncture is used for therapeutic or preventative purposes and involves inserting fine needles at certain sites in the body.
+The theory behind acupuncture is that the healthy functioning of the body is governed by the flow of “Qi” through a system of channels under the skin.
+When this flow of energy is impaired, illness occurs.
 By inserting fine needles at various points along the channels, the body’s balance can be restored and the illness resolved.

 To read more about acupuncture treatment please click here.

 Tuina (push and pull) massage has developed over several thousands of years and is now a hugely popular non-invasive treatment.
 During the tuina treatment a variety of techniques (including kneading, chopping, rolling and perpendicular pressure) are used to trigger the release of muscular tension and enhance blood flow.
 This will help to restore the body's equilibrium and make the patient feel relaxed.

 The pressure applied during a general tuina massage will be much harder and firmer than during the facial and paediatric massages.
 The treatment, will focus on one or two of the following areas, depending on the patients’ needs: